iamziabutt/Ted-Ed-YouTube-Channel-Analytics/README.md

-## TED-ED YouTubee Channel Analytics in MongoDB
+## TED-ED YouTube Channel Analytics in MongoDB

 This project helps to understand YouTube Channel videos by processing the API data in MongoDB and AWS S3.